PaulDuvall/aws-5-mins/secrets-manager/README.md

 With Secrets Manager you can safely store these secrets and automatically generate and rotate secrets while providing fine-grained policies to prevent access.

-In the demo, I'll launch a deployment pipeline using AWS CodePipeline that creates an RDS database, generates a random secret in Secrets Manager, and attaches the secret to the RDS database.
+In the demo, I'll launch a CloudFormation stack that provisions a deployment pipeline using AWS CodePipeline that creates an RDS database, generates a random secret in Secrets Manager, and attaches the secret to the RDS database.
 Finally, it provisions a Lambda function that performs automatic rotation of the secret.

 # CloudFormation Support
 * [AWS::SecretsManager::ResourcePolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-resourcepolicy.html) - Resource-based permission policy to a secret to limit access to only those that need it.